isakkjerstad/weather-report-station/README.md

 python3 main.py
 ```
 However, four things have to be configured before the program will work correctly:
-- The mail server must be configured in the "mail_server_conf.py" file.
+- The mail server must be configured in the "mail_sender_conf.py" file.
-- Enable the OBS Web Server in Menu->Tools->obs-websocket Settings.
+- Enable the OBS Web Server in "Menu->Tools->obs-websocket Settings".
 Set the OBS Web Server password in the "obs_manager_conf.py" file.
 The password and port number must match.
+The program (and OBS) will timeout after 45 seconds if not done correctly within time.
 - Configure the camera and monitor settings in OBS.
 Overwrite the files in "obs_files/settings" to keep the changes on a restart of the application.
 - Add backgrounds and thumbnails (see next section).

 Note that OBS should ONLY be launched through the application.
 This applies especially when configuring profiles and scene collections.
+This is to ensure that the correct version of OBS is always being used.
+If the timeout prevents configuration, OBS may be initially launched with "flatpak run com.obsproject.Studio".
 The optional (but recommended) remaining tasks are as follows:
 - Set up the machine to auto-login.
 - Set up the application to start up on boot.
+- Enable a watchdog, restarting the program on a crash.

 Once done correctly, the machine should not need any user interaction on a reboot.